JoshuaJB/AI1020_LAB_1/instructions.md

 Using only the shortcuts and tools practiced in this lab, how could you assemble `final.c` in the command line with as little typing as possible (_i.e._, fewer commands, and/or less characters in each command)?

 If we have time, we'll call you up and you can show off your alternate solutions to the class!
+If we don't have time, write up a brief explanation of your solution and email it to me---I'll put together an email with your explanations for the class.